ironpeakservices/ironpeak.be/content/blog/bypassing-apple-mie.md

 "Unexpected system termination" sounds like a crash bug.
 It is not.
 Three days later Calif published [their disclosure](https://blog.calif.io/p/first-public-kernel-memory-corruption): the first public macOS kernel exploit on an M5 with MIE enabled.
 Unprivileged local user, only public syscalls, root shell.
 Five days from "no bugs in hand" to working exploit.
 They used Anthropic's restricted Mythos Preview model throughout.

+One note up front: this post is about CVE-2026-28952, the bug Apple credited Calif for and patched in 26.5.
+The bugs in the actual MIE-bypass chain are different ones, still embargoed until Calif's 55-page report.

 Apple's patch is **two instructions long**.
 Two.
 Those two instructions tell the whole story.
 Let me show you.

 If you read arm64 assembly, here's the whole fix at a glance.
 We'll unpack it properly below.